papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-foreign-asset.md

 ## Asset Registration Verification

-To confirm that a foreign asset has been successfully accepted and registered on the Asset Hub parachain, you can navigate to the `Network > Explorer` section of the Polkadot.js App interface.
+To confirm that a foreign asset has been successfully accepted and registered on the Asset Hub parachain, you can navigate to the `Network > Explorer` section of the Polkadot.js Apps interface for Asset Hub.
 You should be able to see an event that includes the following details:

 ![Asset registration event](/polkadot-ecosystem-docs-draft/images/building-on-polkadot/parachains/asset-hub/register-a-foreign-asset/register-a-foreign-asset-6.webp)